flowtsohg/mdx-m3-viewer/README.md

 Generally speaking though, the source will probably be a string containing an url.

 The path solver is a function with this signature: `function(src) => [finalSrc, srcExtension, isServerFetch]`.
-The argument is the source (or iteratively an array of sources) you gave the load call.
+`src` is the source (or iteratively an array of sources) you gave the load call.
 It returns an array with three indices.
-The first index is the actual source to load from.
+`finalSrc` is the actual source to load from.
 Again, this highly depends on your code.
-The second index is the extension of the resource you are loading.
-Generally speaking, this will probably usually be the extension of the source, in the case of urls.
+`srcExtension` is the extension of the resource you are loading, which selects the handler to use.
+Generally speaking, this will probably usually be the extension of the source, in the case of url strings.
 The extension is given in a ".ext" format.
 That is, a string that contains a dot, followed by the extension.
-Finally, isServerFetch is a boolean, and will determine if this is an in-memory load, or an actual server fetch.
+Finally, `isServerFetch` is a boolean, and will determine if this is an in-memory load, or a server fetch.
 This will usually be true.

 So let's use an example.